 They are strong and robust

-Having been designed and built to withstand the extremes of the oceans, the steel shipping container is extremely strong and robust.
+Having been designed and built to withstand the extremes of the oceans, the steel units are extremely strong and robust.
 They can effectively protect their precious cargo from extreme weather including wind and rain, and also vandalism and theft.
-This makes a shipping container the ideal construction material.
+This makes them the ideal construction material.

-For every shipping container that we use for storage or conversion, there is one less that will go to waste.
-This teamed with the other benefits of using a shipping container means that it is a great option whatever you might need it for.
+For every unit that we use for storage or conversion, there is one less that will go to waste.
+This teamed with the other benefits means that it is a great option whatever you might need it for.